rabbitmq/rabbitmq-website/site/access-control.md

 When using third party plugins, providing a full module name is necessary.

-The following example configures RabbitMQ to use the [LDAP backend](/ldap.html) for both authentication and authorisation.
+The following example configures RabbitMQ to use the [LDAP backend](/ldap.html) for both authentication and authorization.
 Internal database will not be consulted:

 <pre class="lang-ini">
 auth_backends.1 = ldap